 The Arctic to Indian traverse is surprisingly amenable to different ski setups.
 The ideal setup varies with the user, quality of the gear, and conditions, and no one type of setup is clearly best for the whole traverse.
 The route includes two relatively steep descents (from the Arctic Valley trailhead to Ship Creek, and from Indian Creek Pass to Indian) separated by a gradual, twelve-mile-long uphill in the middle.
 As long as the snow is firm enough to support them, skinny XC race skis can make the middle section a breeze–but depending on the skill of the skier, the descents will be somewhere between thrilling and impossible.
 Many a strong skier has broken their old race skis here.

 Some skiers (the author included) complete the traverse on heavy metal-edged alpine touring (AT) gear and use skins for the long tour in the middle.
 Wide alpine skis have excellent flotation over rotten snow, and the harrowing downhills become speedy, safe, and potentially laugh-out-loud fun.
-But twelve miles is a long distance to tour in heavy plastic boots, so make sure your footwear fit well and address hot spots promptly.
+But twelve miles is a long distance to tour in heavy plastic boots, so make sure to take care of your feet.
 And be prepared to break trail for your skinny-skied friends.

 The standard advice for Arctic to Indian is to use metal-edged nordic touring skis with fishscales on the kick zone.
 These skis are relatively light, wide enough for good flotation, and much more stable on the descents than nordic race gear.
 Nordic touring boots are typically more comfortable than plastic alpine touring boots.
 Just make sure that your gear fits–many skiers borrow this setup just for the traverse, and end up with poorly-fitting boots or skis.